trappsec-dev/trappsec/integration-rules.md

 ---

-## R2: Trap routes must be registered with guaranteed priority over application routes
+## R2: Trap routes must not be silently shadowed by application routes

-Use whatever mechanism the framework provides to ensure traps match before real routes: route list prepending, stack manipulation, priority/weight systems.

-If the framework uses specificity-based routing (like Werkzeug/Flask), verify that trap paths won't lose to more-specific real routes.
-Order-based routers (Express, FastAPI) are more straightforward — prepend or insert traps before application routes.
+The requirement differs based on how the framework resolves route conflicts:

+**Order-based routers** (first-registered wins): an explicit priority mechanism is required — prepend trap routes before application routes, or manipulate the route list/stack so traps are evaluated first.
+Registering traps after app routes without reordering will silently shadow them.

+**Specificity-based routers** (pattern specificity wins): registering traps as native routes is sufficient.
+The framework's routing engine guarantees that a static trap path beats a wildcard or catch-all regardless of registration order.
+If a trap path exactly duplicates a real app route, the framework will raise a route conflict error — this is the correct outcome, forcing the developer to resolve the ambiguity explicitly rather than silently picking a winner.

+**Middleware-based trap interception** (traps handled in middleware rather than as native routes): explicit priority is always required, and the ordering of middleware registration matters regardless of router type.

 **Reference:**
-- FastAPI prepends `APIRoute` objects: `app.router.routes = new_routes + app.router.routes`
+- FastAPI prepends `APIRoute` objects: `app.router.routes = new_routes + app.router.routes` — required because Starlette is order-based
-- NestJS-Express clears and restores the router stack to force trap-first ordering
+- NestJS-Express clears and restores the router stack to force trap-first ordering — required because Express is order-based
-- Flask uses `app.add_url_rule()` with no explicit ordering guarantee — this is the weakest approach
+- Sanic, Gin, Echo, Hapi, net/http: native `add_route()` / `engine.Handle()` / `app.route()` registration is sufficient — specificity-based routing provides the guarantee implicitly

 ---